Plateliai Lake: Events and attractions

 Lake Plateliai is famous for several events.
-It has hosted rock music festival Roko naktys (English: Nights of Rock) since 2002.
+It has hosted the rock music festival Roko naktys (English: Nights of Rock) since 2002.
 However, it seems the festival will have to relocate as the little town cannot accommodate more than 4,000 people attending the event.
 For 25 years swimmers have competed in a marathon in the lake.
-In 2006, a record number of people participated: 21 people swam a distance of 3.5 km and 154 of 1.8 km.
+In 2006, a record number of people participated: 21 people swam a distance of 3.5 km and 154 swam 1.8 km.

 The Cold War Museum was established in the Plokštinė missile base, located in the forest not far from the lake.

 Archaeology

-The lake is one of the most interesting for underwater archeology.
-Scientist think that the water level was much lower years ago and some islands are now underwater.
+The lake is one of the most interesting sites for underwater archeology.
+Scientists think that the water level was much lower years ago and that some islands are now underwater.
 For example, in 2002 divers found a big stone with human-made markings, that resemble the letter L. The stone was surrounded by smaller stones and a hypothesis was raised that it was a sacred place for the pagans.
 In 2002, on the bottom of the lake archeologists found three boats, about 5.5 meters in length, dated to the times of Vytautas the Great.